AI4SLT: Empirical Processes in Lean 4 for Formal Statistical Learning Theory: Formulation details and challenges

 {\bf Implementation challenge:} \cref{thm:efron} allows each $X_i$ to have a distinct distribution $\mu_i$, which complicates measure-theoretic arguments for coordinate-wise updates.
 We address this by formalizing a universal transfer lemma: resampling one coordinate with a fresh independent sample preserves the joint distribution.
 Though requiring extra formalization of measure-theoretic machinery (measure rectangles), this lemma powers 20+ usages across tower properties, Fubini-style swapping, and slice integrability.

 Then, we can formalize \cref{thm:efron} as:

-\paragraph{ii.~Gaussian Poincar\'{e} Inequality:} To formalize Gaussian Poincar\'{e} inequality, we need to use Efron-Stein's infrastructures and require a series of results as below.
+\paragraph{ii.
+Gaussian Poincar\'{e} Inequality:} To formalize Gaussian Poincar\'{e} inequality, we need to use Efron-Stein's infrastructures and require a series of results as below. \begin{corollary} Let $X$ be a standard Gaussian random variable and $f\in C^\infty_c(\mathbb R)$.
+Then, $ \operatorname{Var}[f(X)]\leq \mathbb E \left[f'(X)^2\right]$. \end{corollary} Notice that \cref{thm:GPI} is not directly used to derive the Gaussian LSI, instead its intermediate proof is re-used.

-{\bf Implementation challenge:} Formalization combines Taylor expansion bounds with weak convergence of Rademacher sums to Gaussian, which needs careful measure-theoretic tracking through bounded continuous function wrappers and coordinate-permutation symmetry.
-Notice that such machinery is frequent in Gaussian analysis. \begin{corollary} Let $X$ be a standard Gaussian random variable and $f\in C^\infty_c(\mathbb R)$.
-Then,
+{\bf Implementation challenge:} Formalizing the \cref{thm:GPI} combines Taylor expansion bounds with weak convergence of Rademacher sums to Gaussian, which needs careful measure-theoretic tracking through bounded continuous function wrappers and coordinate-permutation symmetry.
+Notice that such machinery is frequent in Gaussian analysis.

-\end{corollary} Notice that \cref{thm:GPI} is not directly used to derive the Gaussian LSI, instead its intermediate proof is re-used.
-We formalize \cref{thm:GPI} as: